top of page

 L

-How does an adaptation fall within copywrite law ?
+How does an adaptation fall within copyright law?

 Experience

-As a professional songwriter, Cris began doing this type of work in 1994 and in 1996, he had his 1st hit with the song VIDA by Spanish artist Marcos Llunas, adapted from the Italian language for Universal Music (Polygram).
-Since then, Cris has worked on many adaptations of songs originally recorded by artists like Sting, George Michael, Foreigner, Ed Sheeran, Eric Clapton, Ace of Base, Nick Jonas, Rihanna, David Bisbal, REM, INXS, Diego Torres, Santana, Plain White T’s, Cheap Trick, Tom Petty, Marcos Llunas and many others.
+In addition to his career as a songwriter, artist, and producer, Cris began writing professional adaptations in 1994.
+In fact, his first hit was an adaptation.
+The song Vida by Spanish artist Marcos Llunas, was adapted from Italian for Universal Music (Polygram) and it reached Billboard #1 in Mexico as well as charting top 20s in countries such as Chile, Argentina, and Spain.
+Since then, Cris has worked on numerous song adaptations of global artists like Sting, George Michael, Foreigner, Ed Sheeran, Eric Clapton, Ace of Base, Nick Jonas, Rihanna, David Bisbal, REM, INXS, Diego Torres, Santana, Plain White T’s, Cheap Trick, Tom Petty, and many more.